4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 2. How to back up RAID data?

-Mostly, you have two options to create a backup of your RAID drive data.
-One is to manually copy and save data from RAID disks to an external storage device.
+You have two main options to create a backup of your RAID drive data.
+One option is to manually copy and save data from the RAID disks to an external storage device, ensuring that your data is safely stored elsewhere in case of any issues with the RAID setup.

 3. How to Clone RAID Disk?

-To clone RAID to another disk safely, reliable Disk Cloning software is a good choice.
-Qiling Backup is RAID clone software, which is file-by-file disk cloning and both Windows version and WinPE bootable CD support RAID array.
+To safely clone a RAID to another disk, using a reliable Disk Cloning software is recommended.
+Qiling Backup, a RAID clone software, supports file-by-file disk cloning and is available in both Windows version and WinPE bootable CD, making it suitable for cloning RAID arrays.

 Related Articles